boutproject/xBOUT-examples/README.md

 ```
 A Jupyter session will open in a web browser.
 Click on the subdirectory for
 the example you are interested in, and then click on the Jupyter notebook (file
-ending `.ipynb`) to open the example, and follow the instructions there.
+ending `.ipynb`) to open the example (if you are new to xarray and xBOUT, we
+suggest starting with 'tutorial'), and follow the instructions there.

 Contributor guidelines
 ----------------------